hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 used with mTLS.

 Now that the certificate has been created, it needs to be transferred to a device running the mobile app.
-But before that, it needs to be converted into a format that the OS can read.
-This format is a [PKCS #12](https://en.wikipedia.org/wiki/PKCS_12) (`PFX`) archive.
+But before that, it needs to be converted into a [PKCS #12](https://en.wikipedia.org/wiki/PKCS_12) (`PFX`) archive.
 Assuming your computer has OpenSSL installed, it's easy to generate a `PFX` file.
 In the same directory as the `.pem` and `.key` files you created earlier, run the following command, replacing `cf-client.key` and `cf-client.pem` with your